Daniel Locatelli logo

 What is a tensegrity?

-A tensegrity — short for “tensional integrity” — is a structural system in which rigid compression members (struts) float within a continuous network of tension cables.
-No strut touches another; the structure holds its shape entirely through the balance of forces.
-The concept was popularized by Buckminster Fuller and artist Kenneth Snelson in the mid-20th century.
+A tensegrity (short for “tensional integrity”) is a structural system where rigid struts float within a continuous network of tension cables.
+No strut touches another; the structure holds its shape entirely through balanced forces, a concept popularized by Buckminster Fuller and Kenneth Snelson.

 The build

-Using metal tubes as compression members and cables as tension elements, the team assembled the structure outdoors.
-The process was entirely collaborative: each person held a strut or pulled a cable while the system gradually found its equilibrium.
-What made it particularly engaging was that the structure simply could not stand without everyone participating simultaneously — one person letting go would collapse the whole system.
+Using metal tubes for compression and cables for tension, we assembled the structure outdoors.
+Each person held a strut or pulled a cable while the system gradually found its equilibrium.
+The structure simply could not stand without everyone participating at once; one person letting go would collapse the whole thing.

 Team assembling the tensegrity structure in the garden, surrounded by tropical vegetation.